1EdTech/lti-1-3-php-library/README.md

-# LTI 1.3 Advantage Library
+# LTI 1.3 Tool Library

 A library used for building IMS-certified LTI 1.3 tool providers in PHP.

 This library allows a tool provider (your app) to receive LTI launches from a tool consumer (i.e. LMS).
-It allows LTI launches to be validated and lets an application interact with services like the Names Roles Provisioning Service (to fetch a roster for an LMS course) and Assignment Grades Service (to update grades for students in a course in the LMS).
+It validates LTI launches and lets an application interact with services like the Names Roles Provisioning Service (to fetch a roster for an LMS course) and Assignment Grades Service (to update grades for students in a course in the LMS).

+This library was forked from [IMSGlobal/lti-1-3-php-library](https://github.com/IMSGlobal/lti-1-3-php-library), initially created by @MartinLenord.
+It has been rewritten by @dbhynds and @EricTendian to bring it into compliance with the standards set out by the PHP-FIG and the IMS LTI 1.3 Certification process.
+[Packback](https://packback.co) actively uses and maintains this library.

 ## Installation